 2. Home Furnishings

-The Environmental Protection Agency, or EPA, states that people spend nearly 90% of their time indoors, so manufacturing methods and exposure to specific furnishings may be a public health concern.
+The Environmental Protection AgencyOpens in a new tab., or EPA, states that people spend nearly 90% of their time indoors, so manufacturing methods and exposure to specific furnishings may be a public health concern.

 Manufacturers are not always required to state what chemicals were used to make their furnishings.
 Some manufacturers use different solvents that emit volatile organic compounds (VOC), such as formaldehyde, to help construct certain pieces, such as particle boards — and these VOCs are possible carcinogens.